openPMD/openPMD-api/docs/source/backends/adios2.rst

 The default is to flush to disk (except when specifying ``OPENPMD_ADIOS2_ASYNC_WRITE=1``), but the default ``preferred_flush_target`` can also be specified via JSON/TOML at the ``Series`` level.

+The BP5 engine is known to perform extremely bad for group-based encoding with many Iterations, since its design assumes that the metadata structure will be constant across output steps, while group-based encoding will add new variables and attributes for each Iteration.
+The openPMD-api will hence cancel operation after 100 written Iterations in group-based encoding for BP5.
+Experiments with PIConGPU show that the metadata (!) size grows from 10MB to 1GB when going from 100 to 1000 output steps in this setup.
+The environment variable ``OPENPMD_BP5_GROUPENCODING_MAX_STEPS`` may be used to change this limit (specifying the limit as ``0`` will disable the check).

+For workarounds you may follow these guidelines:

+* Use file encoding by including an expansion pattern ``%T`` in the filename.
+* If output to a single file is required, then:

+  * Use another ADIOS2 engine, recommended is the BP4 engine by selecting file ending ``.bp4``.
+  * Use another openPMD backend, recommended is HDF5 by selecting file ending ``.h5``.
+  * (experimental) use variable encoding with BP5, either by using the API call ``Series::setIterationEncoding(IterationEncoding::variableBased)`` / ``Series.iteration_encoding = Iteration_Encoding.variable_based`` or by using the JSON/TOML configuration ``{"iteration_encoding": "variable_based"}`` / ``iteration_encoding = "variable_based"``.
+    Note that there is at this point no complete read support for variable-encoded outputs.